tolauwae/ars-factum/rules/schizophrenic.md

 Both classes level up at the same time.

 However, you only have access to one class at a time, and you switch between the two classes randomly.
-Whenever an event in the [*Consciousness table*](./schizophrenic#consciousness) table below occurs, you must make a Cognitive Check.
+Whenever an event in the [*Consciousness table*](./schizophrenic#consciousness) below occurs, you must make a Cognitive Check.
 Whenever you roll equal or higher than the number in the table, you switch to the other class.

 <span id="consciousness" class="tbheader">Consciousness table</span>